exploreborders/LocalRAG/plan.md

 # Building a Local RAG System with Python and Ollama

 ## Overview
-Retrieval-Augmented Generation (RAG) combines retrieval of relevant information from a knowledge base with generative AI to provide accurate, context-aware responses.
-This plan outlines the steps to build a local RAG system using Python and Ollama for running large language models locally.
+This project implements a production-ready Local RAG (Retrieval-Augmented Generation) system using PostgreSQL for document storage, Elasticsearch for vector search, and Ollama for local LLM generation.
+The system provides accurate, context-aware responses by combining efficient document retrieval with generative AI, all running locally for maximum privacy and control.

 ## Prerequisites
 - Python 3.8 or higher
+- PostgreSQL database with pgvector extension
+- Elasticsearch 8.x (via Docker recommended)
 - Ollama installed on your system (download from https://ollama.ai)
 - Basic knowledge of Python and command-line tools